College football bowl schedule: Friday's games previewed and how to watch | NCAA.com

 This is the complete college football bowl schedule, times and previews of each game for Friday, Dec.
-28. There are three games today ahead of the College Football Playoff semifinal contests on Saturday.
+28. There are three games today ahead of the College Football Playoff semifinal contests on Saturday: the Music City Bowl, the Camping World Bowl and the Alamo Bowl.

 MUSIC CITY BOWL